We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Remove the thermometer carefully and read the temperature.

 To take forehead temperature, use a forehead thermometer.
-Most slide across the forehead.
+Some slide across the forehead others are held stationary in one area.
 To use it:

 - Read the temperature on the display reading.

 Forehead strips aren’t considered an accurate way of reading forehead temperature.
-You should use a forehead thermometer instead.
+You should use a forehead or other thermometer instead.

-Oral temperature is considered to be almost as accurate as rectal temperature, and it’s the most common way to measure temperature in older children and adults.
+Oral temperature is considered to be almost as accurate as rectal temperature.
+It’s the most common way to measure temperature in older children and adults.